Automattic/wp-calypso/client/lib/abtest/README.md

 There are also several optional configuration settings available:

+* `targetLocales` - By default, tests only run on users where the locale is set to English.
+You can also run for all locales by setting `targetLocales` to `any`, for all non English locales by setting it to `not-en`, or for a specific locale by setting the value to the locale slug, i.e: `targetLocales: 'de'`
-* `allowAnyLocale` - Relaxes the locale restraint on the A/B test, allowing users of any locale to be allocated to a test.
-Don't forget: this means strings will need to be translated.
+Don't forget: any test that runs for locales other than English means strings will need to be translated.

 Next, in your code, import the `abtest` method from the `abtest` module: